|

 Tourism - a brief history

 Please think about your parents & grandparents (or other members of the same generations) about their first travel, first leisure travel, todays travel behaviour.
-What did/do they see as most important criteria for a successful trip?

-Find out if you were right: Please ask your parents & grandparents (or other members of the same generations you can reach today) about their first travel, their first leisure travel, todays travel behaviour.
 What do they see as most important criteria for a successful trip? (and if they answer relaxation&new experiences, time for the family&meeting new people, sleeping longer&seeing a lot of sights, please ask them again if such criteria might not contradict each other)

 Tell us in October what they answered.
-Also to prepare for the next session: I am starting my own tourism company

 In tourism, it is easier than in other industries to start your own company - less investment needed, SME-centered industry, personal skills and knowledge easily leveraged into product.